Board of Commissioners

 Polk County will be the premier County in Northwest Georgia to live, work, and raise a family, with an open and efficient government which works with its citizens, local businesses and organizations to facilitate thoughtful economic growth and prosperity.
 In doing so, Polk County will provide solution-oriented services to the community through the application of standards, consistency and planning, with focus on public safety, creation of employment opportunities, and enhancement of quality of life.

-Meet our Chairman, Hal Floyd!
+Meet Commissioner, Hal Floyd!

 Hal and his family moved to the Fish Creek community of Polk County in 1989.
 He served as the VP of Operations for Tip Top Poultry, overseeing the building, start up, and managerial duties all the way through retirement in 2004.
 Floyd's career spanned almost 40 years with Campbell Soup Co., Mountaire Farms, Perdue Farms, and Tip Top Poultry.